zebscripts/AFK-Daily/.wiki/Config.md

 The script acts depending on a set of variables.
-In order to change these, open `config.sh` with a text editor of choice, and update them.
-If you do not have/see a `config.sh` file, simply run the script once (`./deploy.sh`), it should get automatically generated for you to edit. **Do not delete any variable inside `config.sh`.**
+In order to change these, open `config.ini` with a text editor of choice, and update them.
+If you do not have/see a `config.ini` file, simply run the script once (`./deploy.sh`), it should get automatically generated for you to edit. **Do not delete any variable inside `config.ini`.**

+You can update you `config.ini` with `update_setup.sh -c`.

 ## Account